vmware-archive/api-gateway-samples/README.md

   ```
 $ mvn spring-boot:run
   ```
+  By default, your server will run on port 8080 in the root context (eg http://localhost:8080/).
+The base path for all your API enpoints defaults to http://localhost:8080/api/, and each sample will respond to that url with a description of each endpoint it provides.

 6. Iterate!
 You can use your favourite text editor or IDE.
 You can change src/main/resources/app.js (the main application file), add your own .js modules, change anything loaded using require(), and modify static files in src/main/resources/public, without restarting the server.